 I am currently the President of the E. J. Mullins Co.
 Inc., a food brokerage company that represents a variety of ingredient suppliers from around the world.
 I received my BA from Dominican University in River Forest , IL.
 My family has been going to Lily Lake for close to 80 years and has known the Riley family since they first moved to the area.
 My children grew up with Jamie and were good friends with her.
-I attended all the previous Just Live Inc. music festivals to support the Riley family, but felt compelled to become more involved when my son committed suicide in 2014.
+I attended all the previous Just Live Inc. music festivals to support the Riley family, but felt compelled to become more involved when my son died by suicide in 2014.
 I am proud to be part of this truly amazing organization.

 Brian Wood: Vice President

 Brian has been employed as Facility Maintenance Supervisor for the City of Burlington for seven years.
 He graduated for Wilmot High School in 1978 and attended Gateway Technical Institute.
 He and Elizabeth have been married for 18 years, they have three children and 3 grandchildren.
 They've live in Camp Lake, WI with their youngest daughter Katelyn.
 Brian says "Although I have no background in mental health I have been involved with the Labor of Love Music Festival since the beginning in 2010.
 That festival evolved into Just Live, Inc. which I am proud to say I am a part of.
 We have a very dynamic team of people that work very hard in memory of Jamie for the simple purpose of giving back to our community.
 After doing many fundraising events and listening to survivors, I have learned that letting people know we care and lending a sympathetic ear goes along way.
 I plan on being part of Just Live for many years, hoping that we can make a difference in someone’s life.

 Kelly Wilson: Treasurer